 This newly-translated YA novel tells the story of teenager Ginny Park who has been fighting prejudice her entire life.
 Having grown up Zainichi (an ethnic Korean born in homogenous Japan), she continues her personal battles in her current home in Oregon, where she is about to be expelled from school—again.

-In the Beautiful Country by Jane Kuo
+In the Beautiful Country

 Quill Tree Books (June 2022)

 In this breathtaking novel in verse, a young Taiwanese immigrant is confronted with the reality that life in America is nothing like she imagined it would be.
 Inspired by the author’s own experiences, this lyrical story explores themes of courage, resilience, and the struggle to make a home for yourself in a new place.

 By Hinaleimoana Wong-Kalu, Dean Hamer, and Joe Wilson

 Kokila (June 2022)

 Kapaemahu tells the story of an Indigenous Hawaiian legend involving four mysterious stones on Waikiki Beach, and how the dual male and female spirits within them bring healing gifts to Hawaii.
 (Based on the animated short film.)